-It is hypothesized that an ocean on Mars might have existed.
-Student will learn what sedimentary structures of Earth marine environments in the ancient look like and the processes that formed them.
-From this earth-analog approach students will observe Mars imagery and determine whether or not a Mars ocean might have existed in the distant past.
+It is hypothesized that an ocean might have existed on Mars.
+Students will learn what sedimentary structures of Earth marine environments in the ancient look like and the processes by which they formed.
+From this Earth-analog approach students will observe Mars imagery and determine whether or not a Mars ocean might have existed in the distant past.

-- Students will be to identify spits on Mars and Earth and understand their formation.
+- Identify spits on Mars and Earth and understand their respective formation.

-- Students will be able to recognize and identify carbonate rocks and the reasons for a lack of carbonates on Mars.
+- Recognize and identify carbonate rocks and the reasons for a lack of carbonates on Mars.

-- Students will critically analyze press releases of Mars discoveries and determine what, if any, other data is needed to make the scientific findings valid.
+- Critically analyze press releases of Mars discoveries and determine what, if any, other data is needed to make the scientific findings valid.